r-pluss/warhams_datacards/README.md

 * ~~alternating row colors for tables~~
 * passable typography
 * support for models that characteristics that change with wound levels
+* support for units that have keywords that apply to separate models within the unit